 Hello my friends!

 I am thrilled you are here!
 Are you looking for easy vegan recipes?
-Or because you like gardening and want to find out how we grow beautiful fruit and vegetables organically on a small urban lot in Zone 8, Canada?
+Or you like gardening and want to find out how we grow beautiful fruit and vegetables organically on a small urban lot in Zone 8, Canada?
 Or maybe you like DIY projects and are searching for new ideas for the next one?
 Maybe all of the above?
 I am so excited to welcome you to our blog!
 It is a still at a “baby” stage, but I like it and am trying to nurture it and take a good care of it 🙂 So, grab a cup of coffee/tea/water and have a sit if you want to learn more about us 🙂

 My husband and I were both born in one of the former Soviet Republics, in a city of over 2 million people.
 My husband was finishing his second school year when I was born.
 This is probably how we looked like in the late 1970s:

 It may seem like we had no chance meeting each other in a big city given we were not living in the same neighbourhood and had no common friends.

 On my second year after completing the high school, I was taking an Admin Assistant program.
 One day, I came to the school to find out that the classes got cancelled that day.
 Not really sure what to do since I was not home anyway, and being poor to go shopping, I decided to visit my mom at her workplace.
 I got there in no time, and my mom gave me a tour of the place.
 Since it was still an early morning, there were not many people to meet there, but one guy.
 She had introduced us, and we chatted for a minute or two, and then I left.

 Two weeks later, after bugging my mom almost daily, that guy and another lady from their office visited us at our home.
 He showed up with a huge bouquet of roses, and I found it a very nice gesture (well, to be honest, I really loved it) 🙂